anikan314/anikan314.github.io/miscellaneous:/mdp-admissions.md

 **Helpful Resources:**
 - [The Complete MD/PhD Applicant Guide](https://link.springer.com/book/10.1007/978-3-030-55625-9){:target="_blank"} (J. Sussman, J. Setayesh, A. Venapally)

 This guide was an absolute lifesaver when it came to demystifying the application/admissions process, finding high-quality writing samples, preparing for interviews, and selecting a program.
-Well-worth the $20 to purchase a copy, can't recommend a better resource to anyone applying MD/PhD.
+I can't recommend a better resource to anyone applying MD/PhD.

 - AAMC's [List of MD/PhD Programs](https://students-residents.aamc.org/media/8131/download){:target="_blank"}